dholendar27/obsidian/Python/OOPS/inheritance, Ploymorphism.md

 **Polymorphism** means **"many forms"** — the ability for a single interface or method to work differently depending on the object calling it.

+>polymorphism means having the same method in the different objects. but when they are called they call the same method in different objects and each object will respond in its own way.

+**Example:** The objects are like donuts with similar shapes and methods are the fillings. each donut will have the filling. but the filling inside can be different every time.

 There are two main types of polymorphism

-1. Complie-time polymorphism
+### 1. Complie-time polymorphism

 This is also known as method overloading or operator overloading.
 It occurs when you have multiple methods with the same name but different parameters (number, type, or both).
 The compiler decides which method to invoke based on the method signature at compile time.